commandus/tlns/README.md

 - stage
 - device identifer: network key/app key
 - stage process error code
-- radio metadata array sent by the gateway such as signal power, signal/noise ratio etc.

-If packet received by two or more gateways, identical messages merged into the one.
-Metadata specific to the gateway added to the array of metadatas.
-Radio metadata array have at least 1 element.

 At any stage task can be cancelled on stage process error such as
 - no network or app key available (device is not registered)